shakna-israel/NecromancersApprentice/docs/019-Chapter-Nineteen.md

 A spell he'd only ever read about, and never dared to try and conjure entered his mind.

-It was destructive, and focused on a genetic trait, causing many thousands to die… But there was only one like Draco.
+It was destructive, and focused on a genetic trait, causing many thousands to die...
+But there was only one like Draco.

 He cast it.